Table of Contents

 Are Farmers happy?

 Farmers rank highly among careers.
 Overall they rank in the 73rd percentile of careers for satisfaction scores.
 Please note that this number is derived from the data we have collected from our Sokanu members only.

 The life of farmer may encompass operational, financial, and regulatory challenges, but the time-honored tradition of farming and the connection to the land that it offers may very well explain its high level of occupational happiness.
 While farming is not without its trials and tribulations, there appears to be something very fulfilling and profound about it.

 Percentile among all careers

 Education History of Farmers

-Environmental Science graduates are the second most common among farmers, representing 1% of farmers in the Sokanu user base, which is 1.4 times the average.
+The most common degree held by farmers is English Literature.
+1% of farmers had a degree in english literature before becoming farmers.
+That is over 0 times the average across all careers.
+Biology graduates are the second most common among farmers, representing 1% of farmers in the Sokanu user base, which is 0.4 times the average.

 Farmer Education History